 - Michigan also places limits on who can bring challenges.
-Challengers are selected through local political parties and advocacy groups and must meet specific requirements, such as being registered voters in the state of Michigan. - Mich.
+Challengers are selected through local political parties and advocacy groups and must meet specific requirements, such as being a registered voter in the state of Michigan. - Mich.
 Comp.
-Laws § 168.730(2)
+Laws § 168.730(1)